ywigelman/CoronaGram/README.md

 ### Notes

-This program used selenium library for scrolling on page due to the dynamic properties of instagram hashtag pages.
+- This program used selenium library for scrolling on page due to the dynamic properties of instagram hashtag pages.
-Selenium headless option permits to limit usage of graphical resources.
+  Selenium headless option permits limiting usage of graphical resources.
-Selenium library permits to work with the browser installed on the computer (Chrome or Firefox).
-In case any browser is defined as default browser, you have to define a path to it.
+Selenium library permits working with the browser installed on the computer (Chrome or Firefox).
+- In case any browser is defined as default browser, you have to define a path to it.
 If it is set, the driver will use the one defined in OS environment variable
+- database enrichment and use of proxy server requires keys and server IP respectively.
+In case these abilities are required please make the necessary changes in the hidden configuration file

 ### Dependencies
 ```
 beautifulsoup4==4.9.3
 bs4==0.0.1
 certifi==2020.12.5
-numpy==1.19.2
-pandas==1.1.3
+numpy==1.19.4
+pandas==1.1.5
 python-dateutil==2.8.1
 pytz==2020.4
-regex==2.5.86
+regex==0.1
 selenium==3.141.0
 six==1.15.0
 soupsieve==2.0.1
-requests==2.24.0
-openssl===1.1.1h
+requests==2.25.0
 ```

 ## Authors